PostgreSQL Scales Further Than Most Think — Here is How to Push It

 max_client_conn = 1000

 default_pool_size = 25The key setting is pool_mode = transaction.
-This means connections are returned to the pool after each transaction, not after each session.
-It's more efficient, but it means you can't use prepared statements across transactions (unless you use protocol_native mode in newer PgBouncer versions or switch to pgcat).
+Connections are returned to the pool after each transaction, not after each session.
+This is more efficient, but means we cannot use prepared statements across transactions (unless we use protocol_native mode in newer PgBouncer versions or switch to pgcat).

-One thing people overlook: if you're running on Kubernetes and each pod opens its own connection pool, you can easily end up with thousands of connections even with pooling at the app level.
-Put PgBouncer between your pods and Postgres, not inside each pod.
+If we are running on Kubernetes with per-pod connection pools, we can end up with thousands of connections even with app-level pooling.
+Put PgBouncer between our pods and Postgres, not inside each pod.

-Before anything else, look at your queries.
+Before anything else, look at the queries.
 Most "scaling problems" are actually "nobody added an index" problems.

 -- Find the slowest queries